kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

    > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
 In a production environment, always secure the workload you expose with [OAuth2](./apix-05-expose-and-secure-workload-oauth2.md) or [JWT](./apix-08-expose-and-secure-workload-jwt.md).

-## Expose and access your workloads in multiple namespaces
+## Expose and access your workloads in multiple Namespaces

 Follow the instructions to expose and access your unsecured instance of the HttpBin service and unsecured sample Function.